mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Inside function definitions the `var` form of assignment tends to only be used for two reasons.
-The first is when when a variable needs to be declared, but not yet be assigned.
+The first is when when a variable needs to be declared, but not yet assigned a non-zero value.
-The second is when the desired type differs from that of the initializer.
+The second is when the desired type differs from what would be inferred from the initializer.
-For example, in the following declaration the type of the variable `n` would be `int` rather than `int8` if it was not specified: `var n int8 = 19`.
+For example, in the following declaration the type of the variable `n` would be `int` rather than `int8` if it was not specified:
+`var n int8 = 19`.

 Multiple variables can be declared with one `:=` operator.
 For example, `name, age := "Mark", 57`.
+An initializer must be supplied for each variable.

 It is an error to attempt to declare a variable that has already been declared, whether with a `var` statement or the `:=` operator.